 3. Parents should retrieve their players by approaching the coach, making eye contact and taking their child by the hand and escorting them off the field, directly to vehicles.
 During emergency evacuation, under no circumstances will coaches permit a child to run away unaccompanied from the team to a parent.

 4. Any children not retrieved by parents will remain the responsibility of the head coach.

 5. If necessary, a second series of multiple whistle blasts will signal coaches to move any remaining children to the safety of their vehicle.
 Although we will attempt to allow all parents to retrve their children prior to this, there will be a point when safety mandates that all remaining persons from the field immediately.

 Regarding Equipment: We care about our Minisoccer equipment, but we stop caring about it immediately when danger arises.
 In the event of a field evacuation:

 - All goals and corner cones should be left where they are.
 We will have adequate time to break down the fields after the danger has passed.

 - Although game equipment is a secondary concern, assistant coaches can pack their team's game balls, cones, pinneys, etc. only if time permits and safety permits.
 Leave them if danger is imminent.
 You can always return later!

 Other Stuff To Know About The Coppens Field Complex:

-Rest rooms are located behind the concession stand.
+- Rest rooms are located behind the Soccer Shed.

-"Lost and found" is kept in DYSA's equipment shed, next to concession stands.
+- "Lost and Found" is kept in DYSA's Soccer Shed.
 If you have lost something, please ask your coach to have an Age Group Coordinator assist you in determining whether your article was turned in.
-You can also post yor lost or found item on the DYSA's Exchange.

 As you, as parents, watch a Minisoccer season, many of you will realize that coaching youth soccer (and other sports) relies on a heavy dose of common sense and supervision skills, and not as much on soccer expertise as you might have previously believed.